barryo/nagios-plugins/README.md

 * a warning / critical if any found fans are in a non-normal state;
 * a warning / critical if any found PSUs are in a non-normal state;
 * a warning / critical if the 5 sec / 1 min / 5 min CPU utilisation is above set thresholds;
 * a warning / critical if the memory utilisation is above set thresholds.

+### check_chassis_brocade.pl / .php

+**NB:** the .php version is more modern.

+This script polls a Brocade switch or router and checks and generates alerts on the following items:

+* a warning if the device was recently rebooted;
+* a warning / critical if any found temperature sensors are in a non-normal state;
+* a warning / critical if any found fans are in a non-normal state;
+* a warning / critical if any found PSUs are in a non-normal state;
+* a warning / critical if the 5 sec / 1 min / 5 min CPU utilisation is above set thresholds;
+* a warning / critical if the memory utilisation is above set thresholds.

+### check_chassis_extreme.php

+This script polls an Extreme Networks switch or router and checks and generates alerts on the following items:

+* a warning if the device was recently rebooted;
+* a warning / critical if any found temperature sensors are in a non-normal state;
+* a warning / critical if any found fans are in a non-normal state;
+* a warning / critical if any found PSUs are in a non-normal state;
+* a warning / critical if the 5 sec CPU utilisation is above set thresholds;
+* a warning / critical if the memory utilisation is above set thresholds.

 ### check_chassis_server.pl